-In this two-part post on how a leader’s brain works (part 2 follows Sunday), I describe how two fundamental brain processes that affect leadership.
+In this two-part post on how a leader’s brain works (part 2 follows later this week), I describe how two fundamental brain processes that affect leadership.

 First, we can view the brain functioning with an overarching organizational principle and a fundamental operational process.
 Dr. Evian Gordon, a neuroscientist, developed what he calls the Integrate Model (Gordon et al., 2008).
 This model describes the brain functioning around a basic organizing principle, Minimize Danger/threat-Maximize Reward.
 The terms, toward and away, correspond to danger/threat and reward.
 The image that comes to mind for a person experiencing an away response would be his fists clenched as if to fight, his arms crossed, or his arm stretched out with his palm facing you as if to say, “Stop!”
 An image for a toward response might be someone with her arms extended to you as if to say, “Welcome!”